AU-Landing-Project/group_ux/README.md

 4. Let users know they must be group members to participate in discussions, and link to join group
 5. Provide group admins with a method for making group content 'featured', featured content can be viewed on a dedicated page, on the group profile, or in a widget (if using widget manager)
+6. Allow group admins to prevent users from adding blog posts (just removes 'add' button, does not disable adding altogether)